huberfe/huberfe.github.io/jobs.md

 ## Postdoc (3 years).
 Deadline 01.09.2026

 Postdoc position available within the QuantERA [SDPCode](https://quantera-sdpcode.github.io/) on bounds on quantum codes and randomized constructions.
-More details following soon.
+Expression of interest to be sent to felix.huber@uj.edu.pl, with the same material as stated for the postdoc position above.

 ## Postdoc (3 years).
-Deadline 01.09.2026
+Deadline 30.09.2026

 Postdoc position available within the QuantERA [ToDiQT](https://quantera-todiqt.github.io/) on device independent code certification.
-More details following soon.
+Expression of interest to be sent to felix.huber@uj.edu.pl, with the same material as stated for the postdoc position above.

 ## Hints for applicants: